Guide to MSC Cruise Ships: Newest to Oldest

 MSC Armonia

-MSC Armonia is the oldest ship in the current MSC Cruises fleet with a guest capacity of 2,087 and a size of 58,174 gross tons.
+Coming to the end of our MSC cruise ships newest to oldest list, MSC Armonia is the oldest vessel in the current MSC Cruises fleet.
+It has a guest capacity of 2,087 and comes in at 58,174 gross tons.
 The ship was originally built in 2001 for Festival Cruises as MS European Vision, but was sold to MSC and began sailing with the line in 2004.

 In addition to MSC Cruises, MSC Group launched a second passenger cruise line in 2021 called Explora Journeys.
 The cruise line says that it “represents the ambition and long-held dream of the MSC Group and the Aponte family to create a transformative luxury ocean travel experience and brand that redefines the luxury cruise category.”